FadyEhab69/Restaurant-Database-Insights-May-2025-/README.md

 Insight Generation: Translated raw data into actionable business recommendations, such as menu expansion and pricing adjustments.
 Problem-Solving: Addressed inconsistencies (e.g., text-based quantities in prior analyses) and proposed data validation steps.
 #  Conclusion
 This analysis transformed raw restaurant data into a strategic asset, providing a foundation for menu enhancements and operational improvements.
-The process highlights my proficiency in SQL querying, data interpretation, and business application, making it a valuable addition to my GitHub portfolio and professional website.
+The process highlights my proficiency in SQL querying, data interpretation, and business application.
 Future work could involve predictive modeling or customer segmentation to further drive growth.